KV Admission: Learning What to Write for Efficient Long-Context LLM Inference: Experiments

-\textbf{Baselines.} To rigorously evaluate the effectiveness of our \textit{learnable} admission policy, we compare against two representative baselines which we re-contextualize as \textit{static, input-independent} admission policies: \begin{itemize} \item \textbf{Local Attention.} A uniform admission policy that only admits the most recent tokens while retaining a small set of initial sink tokens \cite{streamingllm}. \item \textbf{DuoAttention \cite{duoattn}.} A head-wise static policy that designates specific heads as ``retrieval heads'' (full cache) and others as ``streaming heads'' (local cache only).
-We use the official configurations to determine the head allocation. \end{itemize} For all methods, we fix the local window size $W_{\text{local}}$ to 256 and sink size (if applicable) to 128 to ensure a fair comparison of short-term context retention.
+\textbf{Baselines.} To rigorously evaluate the effectiveness of our \textit{learnable} admission policy, we compare against two representative baselines which we re-contextualized as \textit{static}, \textit{input-independent} admission policies: \textbf{Local Attention}, which employs a uniform admission policy retaining only recent and initial sink tokens~\citep{streamingllm}, and \textbf{DuoAttention}~\citep{duoattn}, a head-wise static policy that designates specific heads as retrieval (full cache) or streaming (local context only) heads based on pre-computed profiles.
+Detailed configurations are provided in Appendix~\ref{app:baseline}.